ngakana/ngakana/README.md

 - 👋 Hi, I’m @ngakana 🇿🇦za
 - 👀 I’m interested in web development and computer vision
-- 🌱 I’m currently learning web development with the MERN stack
+- 🌱 I’m currently learning Golang and web development with the MERN stack
 - 📫 How to reach me: nlsalemane@gmail.com

 <!---